sourcegraph/sourcegraph-public-snapshot/internal/database/schema.md

 **repository_id**: The identifier of the repository to which this configuration policy applies.
 If absent, this policy is applied globally.

+**repository_patterns**: The name pattern matching repositories to which this configuration policy applies.
+If absent, all repositories are matched.

 **retain_intermediate_commits**: If the matching Git object is a branch, setting this value to true will also retain all data used to resolve queries for any commit on the matching branches.
 Setting this value to false will only consider the tip of the branch.

 **retention_duration_hours**: The max age of data retained by this configuration policy.
 If null, the age is unbounded.